 All of this advice is equally relevant for teenagers, who will be the ones who likely struggle the most with the social changes.
 Differentiate accordingly for your teens, but more than anything, remember that they cherish their independence, but still need support.
 This might not look like a movie night, but maybe getting breakfast and talking one morning at their favorite spot, or going on a hike that they love.
 You can encourage and set a good example, but ultimately, they will be the ones who need to make the decisions.
 More than anything, work towards having a positive relationship with your teens so that they know they can come to you for help and guidance.

 Moving is challenging no matter what, but with these tips, your kids have the potential to not only adapt, but thrive.
 And in order to make the move easier for you, the adult, work with Scott’s Oceana Moving to find the expert help you need!
-Our professional movers and packers are here for you—view our moving services today!
+Our professional movers and packers are here for you — view our moving services and give us a call for a quote today!